Form Layout: General Information

 Configuration of the Form Layout

-• By adding the form to the list of customized screens on the Customized Screens page of the Customization Project Editor.
+• By adding the form to the list of customized screens on the Screens page of the Customization Project Editor.

 • By invoking the Element Inspector dialog box for the needed element or area of the form.
 From the dialog box, you click Customize and select the customization project.